Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-one-on-one-interactive-video-meeting-web-tool-using-agora.md

 The remoteVideoTrack.play() takes the argument of remote, which references the ID of the div it should render on.

-The last part is that we hide the join button and show the leave button.
+The last part is hiding the join button and showing the leave button.

 Now, let’s create the startVideo function.